iredun/iredun/README.md

 ### I'm a Backend developer and Teacher!
 Sometimes streamer 📺

-- 🔭 I’m currently working on a some interesting projects 😅
+- 🔭 I’m currently working on VK [Pulse](https://pulse.mail.ru/)
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning everything
 - 👯 I’m looking to collaborate with other content creators, teacher and developers
-- 🥅 2020 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to ride a longboard 🛹

 ### Connect with me: